 - Growth based on digital technology adoption in all industries

 - Growth based on the renewable energy market

 - Growth in developing markets

 The adoption of digital technologies in all industries presents opportunities for the further growth of General Electric.
-For example, the company can strategically grow by satisfying market demand for integrated digital technologies in the transportation industry.
-In addition, this external factor presents opportunities for GE to further diversify its businesses in other industries where digital industrial technologies are increasingly needed.
-These opportunities align with management aims to make the conglomerate the world’s “premier digital industrial company,” as highlighted in General Electric’s corporate vision and mission.
-On the other hand, the growth of the renewable energy market is an opportunity for the company to grow by expanding its Renewable Energy operating segment.
-Doing so can increase the segment’s financial significance relative to the other divisions or segments of the conglomerate (Read: General Electric’s Corporate Structure).
+For example, the company can strategically grow by satisfying market demand for advanced digital technologies in the air transportation industry.
+In addition, this external factor presents opportunities for GE to further grow its business in other markets where digital industrial technologies are increasingly needed.
+In this SWOT analysis case, such opportunities align with management goals to make the business the world’s premier digital industrial company, as highlighted in General Electric’s corporate mission statement and corporate vision statement.
+On the other hand, this SWOT analysis considers the growth of the renewable energy market an opportunity for the company to grow by innovating its aviation technologies to adapt to this energy trend.
+Doing so may require adjustments to the divisions or segments of General Electric’s organizational structure (corporate structure).
 Moreover, the growth of developing markets is an external strategic factor that corresponds to potential increases in the company’s revenues.
 For example, new strategies to penetrate Asian markets can grow GE’s overall revenues.
-The opportunities identified in this component of the SWOT Analysis indicates General Electric Company’s potential business growth through expansion and diversification of operations.
+The opportunities identified in this component of the SWOT analysis indicate General Electric Company’s potential business growth through innovation and market penetration.

-Threats are external strategic factors that impose limits and challenges on General Electric’s business.
-This component of the SWOT analysis determines the kinds of threats that can decrease the company’s capacity.
-For example, the analysis shows growth barriers that GE’s managers must address through strategies that enhance business capabilities and competitiveness.
+Threats are external strategic factors that impose limits and challenges in General Electric’s business.
+This component of the SWOT analysis determines the kinds of threats that can decrease the company’s capacity and success.
+The analysis shows growth barriers that GE’s managers must address through strategies that enhance business capabilities and competitiveness.
 The following threats are considered in the case of General Electric Company: